 If we talk about features, ExpressVPN offers premium features like Network Lock, Zero-knowledge DNS, powerful 256-bit AES-CBC encryption, and Split tunneling to help you make the most of your internet speeds.

-With that being said, ExpressVPN’s $8.32/mo price tag might be expansive for some, however, considering that this provider offers 5 simultaneous connections and 30-refund policy, ExpressVPN is totally worth getting.
+With that being said, ExpressVPN’s $8.32/mo price tag might be expensive for some, however, considering that this provider offers 5 simultaneous connections and 30-refund policy, ExpressVPN is totally worth getting.

 For a complete list of features, make sure you check out our ExpressVPN Review.